Pat Kruse

 Patrick Karl Kruse (born 30 November 1953) is an English former professional footballer who is best remembered for his five-year spell in the Football League with Brentford, for whom he made over 200 appearances as a centre back.
-Kruse is known for scoring what is believed to be the fastest own goal of all time, netting past his own keeper after just six seconds of play in a match in January 1977.
+Kruse is known for scoring what is believed to be the fastest own goal of all time, netting past his own keeper after just eight seconds of play in a match in January 1977.

 Career

 Arlesey Town

 A centre back, Kruse began his career at hometown South Midlands League Premier Division club Arlesey Town.
 He departed in June 1970.

 Leicester City

 Kruse secured a move to the top tier of English football in June 1970 when he signed for the club he supports, Leicester City.
 He had to wait over two years to make his professional debut for the Foxes, which came with a start in a 1–0 defeat to Tottenham Hotspur on 27 April 1974.
 Owing to Malcolm Munro's injury, he filled in again two days later versus Norwich City, this time helping Leicester to a clean sheet in a 3–0 win.
 Kruse failed to make another first team appearance for the Foxes and moved to Fourth Division club Mansfield Town on loan in September 1974.
 He departed Filbert Street at the end of the 1974–75 season.